 - Ability to travel locally

-The Health Advocate may be called upon to engage in physical activity related to general office work including the capacity to lift 35 lbs and to stand or sit for extended periods.
-Current PA child abuse, PA criminal history, Federal criminal history clearances, and verification of TB test performed within the last year are required within the first 30 days of employment.
+The Health Advocate will need to travel locally and drive the Allies van.
+The Health Advocate may be called upon to engage in physical activity related to general office work and to stand or sit for extended periods.
+Current PA child abuse, PA criminal history, federal criminal history clearances, and verification of TB test performed within the last year are required within the first 30 days of employment.